Retrograde Alopecia

 Keep Stress in Check

-We can’t always avoid stress, but making stress-management practices a regular part of your lifestyle can help reduce its negative effects on your health (and your hair).
+We can’t avoid all stress, but making stress-management practices a regular part of your lifestyle can help reduce its negative effects on your health (and your hair).

 Try to incorporate mindfulness techniques, physical activity, spending time in nature, and other calming activities on a daily basis.